Explore Bucharest in 4 Days with a Backpack: Your Complete Guide to the Ultimate City Break

 Dinner: After a long day of touring, keep it simple with a pizza at PIZZAMANIA—it’s excellent and usually close to the main hotel areas.

-Day 4: Relax and Explore Neighborhoods
+Day 4: Relax and Explore the Local Side

 Cotroceni Neighborhood